yyaoisgood2021/HUB-screening/README.md

 run `FCN_analysis` to repeat analysis in the manuscript

+### Section 4 "Pseudobulk analysis using Taiji"

+to repeat the analysis, following the [steps](https://github.com/yyaoisgood2021/HUB-screening/blob/main/scripts/taiji)

-### Section 4 "Entropy analysis for chromatin accessibility"
+### Section 5 "Entropy analysis for chromatin accessibility"

 to calculate entropy, you need to prepare `overlapped_data` according to the procedures below: